CONVERGED INFRASTRUCTURE The Enterprise Trend Making Waves

 Top Concerns of CIO

 I think the first and foremost problem is that there is just a limited set of choices.
 That is the beauty of the converged infrastructure that it is limited on purpose and hence has limited choices.
-One of the challenges while dealing with it is, when you are dealing with every combination it makes it very difficult to automate.
+One of the challenges while dealing with it is, when your dealing with every combination it makes it very difficult to automate.

 Cloud & Security Concerns